The Best and Worst of Chiang Mai + How to Deal

 The Bad: You may have to do acrobatics to throw the paper away

 There are very few sewage treatment plants in Thailand, so you must throw away your used toilet tissues in a garbage bin and not down the drain.
-This applies to ALL toilets, not just the ones in public; your home, hotel, and hostel room also.
+This applies to ALL Thailand toilets, not just the ones in public; your home, hotel, and hostel room also.

 Most stalls will have a waste basket for the used tissue.
 However sometimes the lids are tough to open, or the bin is behind you or too far from the toilet.